JaehongPark-Plasma/HallNN/README.md

 ***

+## Information of training dataset
-## Information of VirtualHallThruster_Dataset.csv
+### Information of VirtualHallThruster_Dataset.csv and .xlsx
 Contains 4,500 **"virtual"** Hall thruster performance data points, which were generated with numerical simulation (in-house KEPSi-1D code) where Hall thruster design & operating parameters were generated ramdomly.
+Located in Data\Dataset_in_xlsx_and_csv folder.

 Rows from 1 to 13 are **INPUT** parameters
 > 1. Anode flow rate (SCCM), 1 sccm = 0.09763 mg/s relationship was used.